Advice to manage your income

 - Check that you have the right tax code or that you have not overpaid tax on a previous job, contact HMRC

 - If you have children from a former relationship, you may want to claim child support or have an existing award changed.
-Contact the Child Enforcment Agency
+Contact the Child Enforcement Agency

 - If you have been made redundant or are sick, check to see if your loans or credit card are covered by insurance.

 There are thousands of charities that can help individuals or families.
 Some only help specific groups such as people with certain disabilities or ex-service personnel.
 Most of the utility companies such as British Gas and Thames Water have a charitable trust fund as well.
 There are also local charities that will provide grants to Aylesbury residents.

 The Housing Debt Advice Team has helped hundreds of people to successfully apply for all sorts of grants.
 If you would like further information you can visit Turn2us.

 Rent a Room Scheme